k0ryan/00Text/README.md

 # 00Text
 [3ds Homebrew] Open Source text editor with an old mobile phone like keyboard.
+To use it just take the 00Text folder and put it with your other homebrews (3ds folder in your sd).

 # Instructions